Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 > **Important!** You need to [have node.js LTS-version installed](https://nodejs.org/en/) with npm available.

-**Fork** or [Clone](https://github.com/fvtt-fria-ligan/blade-runner-foundry-vtt.git) the project and open the project folder in your terminal:
+**Fork** or [Clone](https://github.com/Stefouch/sebedius-yearzero-discord-bot.git) the project and open the project folder in your terminal:

 ### 0. Get a Discord developer account

-Because you'll need a Bot Token.
+It's easy and simple: Take a visit to the [Discord's Developers Portal](https://discord.com/developers/applications), create a new application and generate a token.

-### 1. Install dependencies.
+### 1. Install dependencies

 ```sh
 # Install the dependencies.